Seasonal Planning for South Africa Travel

 At the extreme northeast of South Africa, Kruger National Park covers a vast territory as part of the Great Limpopo Transfrontier Park, extending into Mozambique and Zimbabwe.
 Located in a climatic zone known as the Lowveld, this savannah-and-forest biome known as "Greater Kruger” has a semi-arid to humid subtropical climate with pronounced dry and wet seasons.

-Greater Kruger is a malarial zone, and is considered high-risk in wet season.
+Greater Kruger is a malarial zone, and is considered high-risk in the wet season.
 Consult your physician for appropriate medications.

 Best time to visit: Winter dry season is best for game viewing, as animals are forced to gather near permanent water sources.
 If your main interest is elephants, May-June are prime months in northern Kruger, as the park’s elephant population is boosted by an influx from Zimbabwe and Mozambique.
 However, winter is also peak season for visitation, and Kruger gets quite crowded.
 The parks are at their prettiest in summer wet season, when photographers enjoy more dramatic colors and light, but it can be harder to spot animals in the dense foliage.
 Wet season is also best for birding.
 Overall, many people consider spring to be best, as vegetation is lush but not too overgrown, migrant birds return, animals still congregate near permanent water sources, newborns abound, and temperatures are still tolerable without the extremes of summer and winter.
 Autumn and spring are good for witnessing many antelope species in their rut season.